 Our trip ended with a walk to the women’s camp where we saw the wooden beds that accommodated thousands of women and children at a time.
 He told us how babies were separated from mothers and fed to rats or drowned and how women were injected with x-rays to close their uterus.
 The barrack was so depressing, and at this point, you feel almost numb.
 This was the most somber experience l have ever had and l was glad when it ended.
 Primo Levi was an Italian Jew who survived Auschwitz and wrote about it in “If this is a man- Survival in Auschwitz” in case you want to read first person experience.

-You can ask yourself: Is it best to go?
+Should you visit Auschwitz?
 Or should you stay away with all due respect?
-Should you go visit Auschwitz?
 Only you can answer that, but l think the answer is yes.
 I think it is a good idea.

 - The most important one is to remember the victims.
 Over 1.6 million people were killed in Auschwitz as part of the “final solution” to the Jewish problem.
 It is a horrible and ugly part of history and should not be forgotten.